 Here’s what this researcher noted:

-Core activities lead to closeness and familiarity, help facilitate communication and lead to development of roles within the couple.
+Core activities lead to closeness and familiarity, help facilitate communication and lead to the development of roles within the couple.
 Enjoying core activities together is a prerequisite of enjoying balance activities.

 Balance activities promote development as a couple and improve negotiation skills and flexibility.
 This relates to the idea of shared experiences, and how trying new things together can strengthen you as a couple, which we looked at in our recent episode on learning to date your spouse.